CodeYourFuture/curriculum/content/js3/blocks/components/index.md

 > 🎯 Sub-goal: Build a film card component

 A film card component will enable us to render _any_ film object in the user interface.
-At the moment, we've composed DOM elements but we've not built a **reusable component**.
+At the moment, we've composed DOM elements to create a card, but we've not built a **reusable component**.
 To do this, we can wrap up our code inside a JavaScript function.
 JavaScript functions **enable us to reuse code**: therefore we can implement **reusable UI components** using functions.

 Let's consider our code thus far: